SlicerMorph/SlicerMorphDocker/README.md

 this will generate a table of containers tied to users name, URL to be accessed and the password to be used.

+If you need the R/Rstudio to be built along SlicerMorph, use the Dockerfile.rstudio.
+However, this increases build time considerably.